srdtrk/go-codegen/README.md

 ```

 This will add a contract to the test suite.
 The suite directory is the directory where the test suite is located.
 If not specified, it will use the current directory.
 The contract API JSON file is the same file that was used to generate the messages and query client.

+Note that you can find a tutorial on how to use this tool's interchaintest feature [here](https://srdtrk.github.io/go-codegen/).

 ## Acknowledgements